Wolf3s/xbmc4xbox-python/python/Doc/glossary.rst

    generator
       A function which returns an iterator.
-It looks like a normal function except that it contains :keyword:`yield` statements for producing a series of values usable in a for-loop or that can be retrieved one at a time with the :func:`next` function.
+It looks like a normal function except that it contains :keyword:`yield` statements for producing a series a values usable in a for-loop or that can be retrieved one at a time with the :func:`next` function.
 Each :keyword:`yield` temporarily suspends processing, remembering the location execution state (including local variables and pending try-statements).
-When the generator resumes, it picks up where it left off (in contrast to functions which start fresh on every invocation).
+When the generator resumes, it picks-up where it left-off (in contrast to functions which start fresh on every invocation).

       .. index:: single: generator expression